Category: Uncategorized

 Conclusion

 Hopefully this article helped answer some of your questions about getting a shed permit in Kentucky.
 If you are interested in shed permits in surrounding areas, check out this article on shed and building permits in TN.
+Or if you’re considering a tiny house, read through our article on tiny home regulations in KY.
 We would love to further help you in your search for the perfect shed!
 We offer many quality sheds, garages, cabins, and more, each of which you can perfectly customize to your liking.
 Go check it out!

 shed with shed permit in KY